What is hyperfocus?

 You can’t just switch hyperfocus on and off, but you can learn what causes you to zero in on certain things.
 Case in point: you’re likely to lose yourself only in activities that you find interesting.
 In other words, you can set the stage — or not — for going into hyperfocus mode.

 Hyperfocus during an important job can help you get more done better and more efficiently.
 If that’s your aim, keep yourself from getting sidetracked.
 A smart move: Gather everything you need for that project before you start.
 That way, you won’t need to stop midway.
-Also, turn off your email notifications, log out of social media accounts, and mute your phone.
+Also, turn off your email notifications, log out of your social media accounts, and mute your phone.
 To stay on track, write down your goals.
 Include the steps you need to take to reach them.
 If you find yourself veering off track, give yourself 20 minutes to redirect.
 Can’t do it?
 Move on to a different task.